Abner Zwillman: The "Al Capone of New Jersey"

 After Dutch Schultz's murder in 1935, Zwillman took over those of Schultz's criminal operations that were in New Jersey.
 The press began calling Zwillman the "Al Capone of New Jersey."
 However, Zwillman often sought to legitimize his image, offering a reward for the return of the Lindbergh baby in 1932, and contributed to charities, including $250,000 to a Newark slum-clearing project.

 Shortly after taking over Schultz's operations, Zwillman became involved in local politics, eventually controlling the majority of local politicians in Newark for over twenty years.
-During the 1940s Zwillman, along with long-time associate Willie Moretti, dominated gambling operations in New Jersey, in particular the Marine Room inside Zwillman's Riviera nightclub, The Palisades.
+During the 1940s Zwillman, along with long-time associate Willie Moretti, dominated gambling operations in New Jersey, in particular the Marine Room inside Zwillman's Riviera nightclub The Palisades.

 In 1951, Zwillman's activities were a major focus of the Kefauver Committee's investigation of organized crime.
 While Zwillman acknowledged that he was a bootlegger during Prohibition, he insisted that his subsequent businesses were legitimate.

 Zwillman was also close to many celebrities, including Joe DiMaggio.
 When Zwillman was being investigated, along with other alleged "Outfit" members, by the Kefauver Committee he reportedly planted three trunks full of money with DiMaggio to hide it from the IRS.
 It was not returned after Zwillman's death.
+He knew the boxer Barney Ross, whom he gifted money to when he was suffering in the throes of a heroin addiction and desperately in need of money.

 In 1956, Zwillman was tried for income tax evasion.
 The jury became deadlocked and the charges were dismissed.
 Several associates of Zwillman were subsequently arrested and charged with bribing two of the jurors.